Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The user is **not logged in**.

 **When**
-- The user tries to access an API endpoint directly.
+- The user attempts to access an API endpoint directly.

 **Then**
 - The API should return **401 Unauthorized**.

 **Testing Outputs**
-(JSON error response from API)
+(JSON error response from the API)

 ---